lottehime/Expansive-Mods-SE/Combined/ExpansiveMods/README.md

 ```
 ExpansiveWeaponsPDC
 ```
-* The fire rate of gatling turrets, gatling guns, autocannon turrets and autocannons has been increased to enable them to more reliably strike incoming missiles, allowing them to function as PDCs.
+* The fire rate of gatling turrets, gatling guns and interior turrets has been increased to enable them to more reliably strike incoming missiles, allowing them to function as PDCs.
 * The damage has been reduced on them, so that the same DPS is achieved, keeping the balance more or less the same for backwards compatibility.
-* Tracers have been added to most bullet/sabot based guns for a better gameplay experience, and for visuals.
+* Tracers have been added to Small Cal, Pistol Cal, Large Cal and Autocannon Shell ammo based guns for a better gameplay experience, and for visuals.

 #### 6. Guided Missiles (Torpedos):
 ```